json-schema-org/understanding-json-schema/source/reference/numeric.rst

     In Python, "integer" is analogous to the ``int`` type.
     --Ruby
     In Ruby, "integer" is analogous to the ``Integer`` type.
+    --Objective-C
+    In Objective-C, "integer" is analogous to the ``NSInteger`` type.
+    --Swift
+    In Swift, "integer" is analogous to the ``Int`` type.

 .. schema_example::